About the opportunity

 What you will accomplish

-- Use topographic maps, aerial photographs, GPS units, and other maps and scientific tools and equipment under arduous field conditions.
+- Use topographic maps, aerial photographs, GPS units, and other tools to determine exact locations of project areas.

 Experience and qualifications for success